Some call it theft, others call it legitimately gathering business intelligence – and everyone is doing it.

 - Rank of product

 Indeed, it shouldn’t come as a surprise to anyone that Amazon is the first mention on this list.
-The reason is simple: it is one of the world’s largest e-commerce websites with availability of millions of products.
+The reason is simple: it is one of the world’s largest eCommerce websites with the availability of millions of products.
 Its Data can be used for a variety of purposes (mentioned above).

 When scraping a large website like Amazon; the actual web scraping (making requests and parsing HTML) becomes a very minor part of your program.
 Instead, you spend a lot of time figuring out how to keep the entire crawl running smoothly and efficiently.